ggyorfi/sprintster/docs/objects-and-properties.md

 }
 ```

+Note the `"route"`.
+Every object declares one, but this is the one case where the
-Note the explicit `"route"`.
-The daemon reserves `assets` for serving files, so
+obvious value is taken: the daemon reserves `assets` for serving files, so an
-an object whose label slugs to that has to be given a different path.
-Loading a
+asset object has to be served somewhere else.
+Loading a config that claims it
-config without one fails with a message saying so.
+fails with a message saying so.

 ### The `assets` declaration